gloveboxes/Windows-IoT-Core-Driver-Library/README.md

 Also available on Nuget: Install-Package Glovebox.IoT.Devices

-ADC/Convertors - IAdcControllerProvider Interface Compliant
+ADC/Convertors -
 --------------

+ADCs conform to the IAdcControllerProvider Interface in the Windows IoT Extensions for the UWP

 - ADS1015
 - MCP3002